Final Major Project

 Children’s Book: The Pirate Captain and The Sea

 Here you get a detailed look at how I developed the story and the process I went through to create the script.
-Then, later in the process I will go into detail about the page layout and font placement to figure out the best way to merge the script and the art.
+Then, later in the process I will go into detail about the page layout and font to figure out the best way to merge the script and the art.

 it took a lot of brainstorming before I decided on the idea I have now.